onives/todo-rails/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version : 3.0.0

-* System dependencies
+* Rails version : 7.1.2

+* Rspec-rails : 6.0.0

+* Gem install : bundle install

 * Configuration